An abridged version of this article appeared in the April 14, 2014 print edition of Plastics News, and on PlasticsNews.com.

-This certainly isn’t an issue unique to luxury British automakers.
+This certainly isn’t an issue unique to British luxury automakers.
 Back in February, a majority of Plastics News readers admitted that their supply chain is more of a mystery than a sure thing.

 Offshore plastics manufacturing, outsourced far down the supply chain, is often cheaper than dealing directly with a domestic manufacturer.
 At least initially.
-But the long-term, serious issues can work their way up the supply chain and cause big problems.
+But the long-term, serious issues can work their way up the supply chain and cause significant problems.

-That’s the core issue behind why several of our partners have reshored their plastics manufacturing, while keeping their assembly plants offshore to take advantage of lower labor prices.
+That’s the core issue behind why several of our partners have reshored their plastics manufacturing while keeping their assembly plants offshore to take advantage of lower labor prices.
 For them, reshoring thermoforming is nothing new.

 They have us thermoform plastic parts here at the Ray Products factory in California.
 When the parts are ready, we ship them to the partners’ assembly facilities in China.

-Those partners know that when they work with us, they can trust that we’re delivering high quality custom-manufactured products, made from the exact materials they specify.
+Those partners know that when they work with us, they can trust that we’re delivering high-quality custom-manufactured products, made from the exact materials they specify.
 There are never any issues with counterfeiting, and they trust our 60+ year reputation for quality.